How to Grow Cornus common name Dogwood

 Fabulous image credit to Joanna Kossak called "Path in snow amongst Cornus'Midwinter fire" in winter at RHS Wisely, just beautiful

-Although Cornus is grown principally for strong winter colour, it is easy to overlook the fact that Cornus has attractive, variegated, foliage which looks good with other shrubs.
-In the image right Cornus, is planted with Cotinus Coggygria 'Royal Purple' to great effect.
+While Cornus is primarily cultivated for its strong winter color, people often overlook the fact that Cornus also has beautiful, variegated foliage that looks good with other shrubs.
+The image on the right shows Cornus planted with Cotinus Coggygria 'Royal Purple,' which looks very effective.
 I snapped this as part of a supermarket car park landscaping and was very effective.

-This type of Dogwoods are really tough.
-The image below left shows a bunch of Cornus whips, which are small,immature shrubs sold cheaply as opposed to a mature pot grown shrub.
+This type of Dogwoods is really tough.
+The image below left shows a bunch of Cornus whips, which are small, immature shrubs sold cheaply as opposed to a mature pot grown shrub.
 If you want to plant a group of shrubs, say 10 or more, from the cost perspective, it is worth looking at whips.
 Obviously they take longer to mature, but if you don't mind waiting a couple of years or so this can be an economical way of mass planting.

 The prunings are decorative and can be used as small plant /pea shoot supports, as shown here with some Bamboo prunings .